CitrusForks/XCFrameworkEngine/README.md

 Run "Premake5.exe vs2015" through commandline.
 Launch the solution and build it.

+# How to launch the game?
+After building the solution, you can either run it or launch it without debugger connected by - Copy the Assets folder to the bin/<BuildTarget>/ Launch XCGame.exe

 # How to get data?
 Not required.
 Its already in the repo.